Jewish Community Center Installs Ice Skating Rink

 YOUNGSTOWN, Ohio – A new synthetic-ice skating rink at the Jewish Community Center of Youngstown’s Gypsy Lane campus will provide a new option for outdoor recreation.

-The 80-by-40-foot rink opened to JCC members Dec.
-23, and will open to the general public Jan.
-7. Admission is free.
+The 80-by-40-foot rink will open to JCC members Dec.
+23, and to the general public Jan.
+7. Admission to the rink will be free and open to the public.
 Guests can bring their own skates, or rent them for $4 ($3 for JCC members).

-The rink, which is behind the JCC building at 505 Gypsy Lane in Youngstown, is made by Glice, a Swiss company.
+The rink, which is behind the JCC building at 505 Gypsy Lane, is made by Glice, a Swiss company.
 Smooth white surface tiles form the base, with dasher boards around it.
 A liquid is then spread over the surface that makes it slippery.
 The synthetic ice remains slick in all weather and temperatures.

 The JCC has also installed a Glice curling court next to the rink.
 Players stand outside the court and therefore do not need to wear skates.